Do you want to serve your community and make it a safer place?

 Glenn County Sheriff's Office - Search and Rescue

-Glenn County Sheriff's Office - Volunteers In Police Service
+Glenn County Sheriff's Office - Volunteers In Partnership with the Sheriff

 Disaster Healthcare Volunteers

 Disaster Healthcare Volunteers are professionals who want to volunteer during an emergency or disaster.
 When you register on the secure web-based registry, you will indicate your volunteer preferences and enter information about your skills.
 The registry will automatically notify you in the case of a disaster and track your deployment.

 The primary mission of the NVADG is to provide charitable assistance to the general public by working together with public and private agencies in the North Valley of California for the evacuation and sheltering of animals during a disaster.
 As able, the NVADG will respond to requests for mutual aid from other jurisdictions.
 Glenn County Sheriff's Office has a mutual aid agreement in place to utilize NVADG for animal rescue and sheltering as necessary during local emergencies and disasters.